-Suppliers are required to comply with (and maintain on file) the current issued Shape Corp controlled copy blueprint or specification.
-When engineering changes occur, a print/specification will be sent to the supplier.
+Suppliers are required to comply with (and maintain on file) the current issued Shape Corp controlled drawing.
+When engineering changes occur, a drawing will be sent to the supplier.

-Any suppliers wanting to initial engineering changes may access the Shape Corp. website www.shapecorp.com to access the Supplier Engineering Change Request form to complete and turn in the Shape Corp. buyer.
+Any suppliers wanting to initiate engineering changes may log onto www.shapecorp.com to access the Supplier Engineering Change Request form to complete and turn in the Shape Corp.
+Commodity Manager/Buyer.